Best Of Roundup

 Best for: Developers who want to learn prompt engineering through code rather than theory.
 Anyone who wants to start learning immediately without paying.
 People who value Andrew Ng's reputation in the ML community.

 Caveat: The free short courses don't come with certificates.
 You need the paid specializations ($49/mo) for credentials.
-Individual short courses are narrow in scope, so you'll need to take several to get comprehensive coverage.
+Individual short courses are narrow in scope, so you'll need to take several to get complete coverage.
 The name "DeepLearning.AI" is well-known in technical circles but less recognized by non-technical hiring managers.

 #3